Minime998/obsidian-vault/uni-notes/CP213-OOP/midterm-notes.md

 - Interfaces(if any)
 - Body

 ## Run-time errors and Compile Errors

+Run time error will only occur when the code is running.
+Compiler errors are due to inaccuracies in code, where the compiler throws an error to alert you to something while will not compile properly